Upgrade your content marketing strategy with blogging best practices that increase readability and boost lead generation.

 As content marketing continues to flourish and more people are turning to blogs for information, it is essential that your high-quality content is useful, relevant, and engaging.
 According to Patel, 91 percent of the most successful business bloggers publish at least once per week.
 By regularly developing interesting content, your business can consistently generate leads.

 Although quality matters more than quantity, there has been a steady increase in blog post length over the years.
 Bloggers are seeing more success with longer content pieces.
-In fact, you’re nearly 3 times more likely to see “strong results” in a post with 2000 or more words than you are with a 500-1000 word post.
+In fact, 55 percent of bloggers say they see results from blog posts with 2,000 words or more.
 Google ranks posts with more than 1500 words higher, however, readers only read the first 420 words.

 Here are some blogging best practices tips for effective writing and formatting to boost your blog content’s readership: